Too Late the Hero (film): Development

 Aldrich later reflected, "When you've had a big, big success, people who should know better lose their perspective about your infallibility.
 Right away it's 'Let's make another one!'
 Let's go back and buy the first novel of some guy who, ten novels later, wrote a hit.
 That's ludicrous.
 You may have better projects, but you can't sell the better projects, you really can't."
 Aldrich said the only other "Dirty Dozen" he had in his drawer was Too Late the Hero.
 MGM wanted to make it but "they wanted a budget of nine million seven to make it, which was too high".
 He ended up selling The Legend of Lylah Clare to MGM and setting up Too Late the Hero at ABC, where it was made for $6 million.

 In October 1967, Aldrich announced he would make the film as part of a four-picture deal he had with Palomar ABC; the others being The Killing of Sister George, Whatever Happened to Aunt Alice? and The Greatest Mother of 'em All.
 In November, Michael Caine signed to star.

 In October 1968, Cliff Robertson signed to co-star.
 Aldrich said he wanted "anyone but Cliff Robertson" for the lead role, but he was overruled by the studio.
+Aldrich and Robertson had previously made Autumn Leaves together.

 Denholm Elliott joined the cast shortly after Robertson.